RDYG18/Rene-wind-preventive-maintenance/README.md

 **The XGBoost model showed strong performance, achieving:**

-- An **accuracy of 98.1%**, meaning it made correct predictions in nearly all cases.

 - The final model achieved a **recall of 84.8%**, compared to an average of **64.2%** across initial baseline models without sampling or tuning.
 This represents an improvement of approximately **1.3×** in failure detection, significantly increasing the model’s ability to identify real breakdowns before they occur.

-- A **precision of 82.1%**, indicating that when the model predicts a failure, it is correct **82 times out of 100**, reducing unnecessary maintenance actions.
+- Alsow achieved a **precision of 82.1%**, compared to an average of **61.98%** across initial baseline models without sampling or tuning.
+This represents an improvement of approximately **1.3×** in reducing false alarms, enabling more efficient maintenance decisions and minimizing unnecessary interventions.

 - An overall **F1-score of 83.4%**, reflecting a solid balance between detecting **real issue** and minimizing **false alarms** making the model effective and practical for the company objective.